ishaandey/node/week-4/lab/README.md

 ### Data Import

+1. Open up a new notebook in [Google Colab](colab.research.google.com)

-1. In google colab, click the bottom-most icon (files), hit the upload icon, and upload both survey_data and survey_names CSV files.
+2. Once you're in, click the bottom-most icon (files), hit the upload icon, and upload both survey_data and survey_names CSV files.

-2. Import pandas and numpy, then import the CSVs into dataframes using `pd.read_csv('filename.csv')`
+3. Import pandas and numpy, then import the CSVs into dataframes using `pd.read_csv('filename.csv')`

 ### Data Cleaning